zachhaidari/ros2_kortex_ws/README.md

 1. **IK Failures (-31 NO_IK_SOLUTION)**
    - Objects may be outside robot workspace
-   - Reduce lift height or move objects closer
+   - Gen3 Lite 6-DOF has limited reach: ~45cm radius from base
+   - Keep objects within Y ∈ [-0.10, -0.35] at table height (Z ≈ 0.18m)
+   - Objects beyond Y < -0.40m or Y > -0.10m will fail IK

 2. **Arm Spinning**
    - Solved by using joint-space planning instead of pose-based goals

 3. **Planning Failures**
-   - Increase `num_planning_attempts` in demo script
+   - Increase `num_planning_attempts` in demo script (default: 15)
    - Check collision geometry in RViz
+   - RRTConnect typically succeeds within first 5-10 attempts

+4. **Gripper Not Closing Properly**
+   - Ensure URDF mimic joint fix is applied (multiplier=-0.676, offset=0.149)
+   - Gripper may stall when gripping objects (this is normal)

+5. **Slow Simulation in WSL2**
+   - WSL2 runs at 30-50% real-time vs 80-100% on native Linux
+   - Extended timeouts (120s) are set to accommodate slower execution

 ## 📚 References